 Dr. Angie’s personal journey fueled her desire to help patients.
-Having previously suffering from health problems such as severe eczema, elevated cholesterol, fatigue, and being overweight.
-She started eating a whole food, plant-based diet, adopted regular fitness into her life, ultimately transforming her health and body.
+Having previously suffered from health problems such as severe eczema, elevated cholesterol, fatigue, and being overweight, she started eating a whole food, plant-based diet, adopted regular fitness into her life, and ultimately transformed her health and body.

 Understanding that no single approach is right for every individual, Dr. Angie offers a complete range of services to help individuals with gut problems, obesity, anti-aging, diabetes, heart disease, arthritis, chronic fatigue, chronic pain, and overall disease prevention.
 Combining evidence-based medicine, her expertise in the digestive system, and her passion for physical fitness and plant-based nutrition, Dr. Angie has developed a comprehensive approach to helping patients recover from illness and live a healthy life.

 “I want to leave a legacy of a doctor who prevented disease in her patients using the mastery of combining integrative medicine, western and eastern medicine, rather than simply using pharmaceuticals.”

 Dr. Angie is a diplomate of the American Board of Internal Medicine and a diplomate of the American Board of Gastroenterology.
-She has extensive training from University of Southern California (USC), and demonstrates exceptional commitment to excellence in treating diseases of digestive tract.
+She has extensive training from the University of Southern California (USC) and demonstrates exceptional commitment to excellence in treating diseases of digestive tract.
 She is featured in three documentaries as a leader in the field of plant-based fitness for health and weight loss and was recently published on the cover of Vegan Health and Fitness Magazine.

 Matt Ruscigno, MPH, RD